Main container

 In Silico Medicine

-The research group, led by Prof. Marco Viceconti, focuses on In Silico Medicine, which involves the adoption of personalized computational models to support medical decisions and/or to assess the safety and efficacy of new medical products.
+The research group focuses on In Silico Medicine, which involves the adoption of personalized computational models to support medical decisions and/or to assess the safety and efficacy of new medical products.

 The activities mainly focus on applications related to the diagnosis and treatment of neuromusculoskeletal diseases, such as: